 These services are provided in a friendly and relaxed setting.
 Treatment with medication and/or therapy is integrated with relaxation and mindfulness techniques as well as approaches to enhancing your day-to-day functioning and sense of well-being.

 My approach is holistic, while providing encouragement and support.
 I will strive to help you function and feel as well as possible, and help free you to live a happier, more gratifying, and more fulfilling life.

 I'm committed to partnering with you to get you on a pathway to healing.

 In addition to caring for patients, Dr. Phillips has conducted pioneering research studies on BDD, a common and often severe disorder.
 Many of her research studies were funded by the National Institute of Mental Health.
 People with BDD perceive themselves as looking abnormal, ugly, or unattractive, to the point where it causes emotional distress or interferes with their functioning and quality of life.
 Her research studies have identified BDD's symptoms, how it affects people's lives, and other key characteristics.
 Her studies have also developed and tested effective treatments for BDD -- both medication and cognitive-behavioral therapy.

 Because body image concerns in men and boys are often overlooked, she co-authored The Adonis Complex: How to Identify, Treat, and Prevent Body Obsession in Men and Boys.
 And to guide therapists when treating BDD, she co-authored Cognitive Behavioral Therapy for Body Dysmorphic Disorder: A Treatment Manual.

 Dr. Phillips is also a co-author or editor of Disorders of Body Image, Handbook on Obsessive-Compulsive and Related Disorders, and other books.
 To visit her Amazon author page and see her books, please visit https://www.amazon.com/Katharine-A.-Phillips/e/B000AQ6NHI/ref=sr_tc_img_2_0?qid=1513628158&sr=1-2-acs

-Dr. Phillips is included in Best Doctors in America and Castle Connolly's America's Top Doctors, and Who's Who in America.
+Dr. Phillips has repeatedly been included in Best Doctors in America, Castle Connolly's America's Top Doctors, and Who's Who in America.
 She has also been included in Castle Connolly's Exceptional Women in Medicine (National Edition) as well as Marquis' Who's Who of American Women, Who's Who in Science and Engineering, Who's Who in Medicine and Healthcare, and Who's Who in the World.